quartiq/booster/doc/project_plan.md

 ### User Interface

 Planned LED indications:
-* GREEN - Channel is present and output is enabled.
+* GREEN - Channel is present and powered.
-* YELLOW - Channel interlocks tripped.
+* YELLOW+GREEN - Channel interlocks tripped.
+* YELLOW - Channel is in standby.
+It may be re-enabled by pressing the "STANDBY" button.
-* RED - Channel is not detected, has experienced an over-temperature condition, or has experienced an over-current condition.
+* RED - Channel is detected, but channel will not enable due to a fatal error or configuration disable.

 Push button assignments (TBD):
 * PB1 (short press) - Interlock Reset (reset any enabled channels)
-* PB2 (short press) - Standby (disable all channels)
+* PB2 (short press) - Standby (toggle disable state on all channels)

 ## Software Overview